JB55Matthews/Seam-Carving/README.md

 # Seam Carving
-Small app which allows a user to upload/save images which can be horizontally cropped using seam carving.
+Small app which allows a user horizontally crop images using seam carving instead of traditional cropping methods